LumLev/LumLev/README.md

-I'm only here to read .NET or Blazor Microsoft repos.
+I'm only here to read .NET or Microsoft repos.